gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 The `obtain_resource` function downloads the files needed to run the specified workload.
 In this case "arm-gapbs-bfs-run" is a BFS workload from the GAP Benchmark Suite.

 ---

 ### gem5 Resources

-We will return to gem5 Resources later in the bootcamp, but for now, you can think of them as a way to download and manage files needed for your simulation but don't actually specify the simulated computer system hardware.
+We will return to gem5 Resources later in the bootcamp, but for now, you can think of it as a way to download and manage files needed for your simulation but don't actually specify the simulated computer system hardware.
-Typically they are used to download and manage workloads, disk images, checkpoints needed for the simulation.
+Typically it is used to download and manage workloads, disk images, checkpoints needed for the simulation.

-Here we can search the available resource: <https://resources.gem5.org/>.
+Here we can search the available resources: <https://resources.gem5.org/>.

 Here is the arm-gabps-bss-run resource: <https://resources.gem5.org/resources/arm-gapbs-bfs-run?version=1.0.0>.

 ---

-## Next Setup the Simulation
+## Next, set up the simulation

-Setup the simulation:
+Set up the simulation:

 ```python
 simulator = Simulator(board=board)